LohithCV/mirai-setup/README.md

 sudo apt install gcc golang electric-fence mysql-server mysql-client screen dialog python3 apache2 -y
 ```
 <br>

+**Clone this repository into your Virtual Machine and open the terminal in the cloned repository path**

 ### The next step is to install the cross compilers